ip4-team/amplicnv/docs/source/index.rst

 	* **above_cutoff**: these two parameters are used in order to filter out rations that are out of range (< below_cutoff or > above_cutoff) when computing std/IQR
 	* **bins**: number of bins to create when plotting the graphic for target x ratio
 	* **method**: method used for bins creation (block, window, or chr_group are available)
-* **vartest**
-	* **mindp**: minimum number of read depth for a variant to be considered
-* **targtest and vartest**
-	* **mode**: method used to group up targets when analyzing (by target, by gene, and block are available)
 	* **size**: when using mode 'block', the block size can be specified.
-Default: 200/400
+Default: 200
 	* **step**: when using mode 'block', the step between two consecutive blocks can be specified.
-Default: 10/400
+Default: 10
 	* **metric**: measure of variability to be used when analyzing sample ratios.
 Standard deviation (std) and interquartile range (IQR) are available.
 Default: std/IQR.
-	* **targtest/vartest**: interval_range: multiplier used when applying IQR or std.
+	* **interval_range**: multiplier used when applying IQR or std.
 Default: 3 for std and 1.5 for IQR.
 	* **cnv_like_range**: multiplier used when applying IQR or std.
 Default: 0.7 * interval_range.
-	* **maxdist**: maximum distance allowed between a cnvlike block to a cnv block in order to the cnvlike block be a valid cnv.
+	* **maxdist**: maximum distance allowed between a cnv-like block to a cnv block in order to the cnvlike block be a valid cnv.
+Default: 15000000.
+* **vartest**
+	* **mindp**: minimum number of read depth for a variant to be considered
+	* **mode**: method used to group up targets when analyzing (by target, by gene, and block are available)
+	* **size**: when using mode 'block', the block size can be specified.
+Default: 400
+	* **step**: when using mode 'block', the step between two consecutive blocks can be specified.
+Default: 40
+	* **metric**: measure of variability to be used when analyzing variants.
+Interquartile range (IQR) is available.
+	* **interval_range**: multiplier used when applying IQR.
+Default: 1.5.
+	* **cnv_like_range**: multiplier used when applying IQR.
+Default: 0.7 * interval_range.
+	* **maxdist**: maximum distance allowed between a cnv-like block to a cnv block in order to the cnv-like block be a valid cnv.
 Default: 15000000.

 Preprocessing
 =============